BlockstreamResearch/bip-frost-dkg/README.md

 ### Notation

-All participants agree on an assignment of indices `0` to `n-1` to participants.
+We assume the participants agree on an assignment of indices `0` to `n-1` to participants.
+TODO: mention that there's also a coordinator, which may be a participant

 * The function `chan_send(m)` sends message `m` to the coordinator.
 * The function `chan_receive()` returns the message received by the coordinator.